apollo

 How to manage the interaction:

-Although administration of Axen-500 LB Tablet alongside vandetanib can possibly result in an interaction, it can be taken if your doctor has advised it.
+Though administration of Axen-500 LB Tablet alongside hydroxychloroquine can result in an interaction, it can be taken if a doctor has advised it.
 However, if you experience sudden dizziness, lightheadedness, fainting, breathing difficulty, or rapid heartbeat, consult the doctor immediately.
 Do not stop any medications without a doctor's advice.

 Drug-Food Interactions